-As some of the newspapers have both paid and free programs of poems submission, so make sure to read the submission guidelines carefully.
+As some newspapers have both paid and free programs of poem submissions, so make sure to read the submission guidelines carefully.

 Things to Consider While Submitting Your Poems

-This is because many poets make some mistakes which decrease their chances of getting published.
+This is because many poets make mistakes when submitting which decrease their chances of getting published.